The Eurosport Cup: Vote for the greatest GC rider ever

 Image credit: Eurosport

-We would like to welcome to you to the first Eurosport Cup.
+We would like to welcome you back to the Eurosport Cup.
 Over the coming weeks we will settle a series of debates thanks to you, the readers.

 The next topic is: Who is the greatest Grand Tour General Classification rider of all time?